 - 5.11.1 Local Plan policy CLP16 states that 'The council will expect development proposals to: - avoid or minimise adverse impacts on biodiversity and geodiversity; and - provide a net measurable gain in biodiversity' - 5.11.2 The NPPF also requires net gains in biodiversity (paragraph 170 d). - 5.11.3 Following demolition of the residential buildings that occupied the site, the site has been levelled and existing landscaping removed.
 As noted above, the site has been split into two and is subject to two separate, but concurrent applications.
-Discussion with Strategic Planning Team, considered that biodiversity should be considered cumulatively across the whole site and addressed mutually by both schemes.
-This approach has been endorsed by Derbyshire Wildlife Trust. - 5.11.4 On that basis, the applicant commissioned an ecologist to prepare a Biodiversity Offset and Mitigation Assessment (V3, 17 August 2022).
+Upon discussion with Strategic Planning, it was considered that biodiversity be considered cumulatively across the whole site and addressed mutually by both schemes.
+This approach has been endorsed by Derbyshire Wildlife Trust.

+- 5.11.4 On that basis, the applicant commissioned an ecologist to prepare a Biodiversity Offset and Mitigation Assessment (V3, 17 August 2022).
 The Biodiversity Impact Calculation (para 2.3) notes that the proposed development across the whole site results in a net loss in calculated biodiversity units of 0.45 habitat units.
 This decrease is primarily in habitat of low distinctiveness as the urban tree area has increased overall by retaining trees and adding new tree planting within the rear garden areas of the sites.
 On this basis it is considered reasonable to impose a condition to secure a scheme of biodiversity net gain. - 5.11.5 Derbyshire Wildlife Trust has queried the assumptions within the biodiversity assessment and the use of the appropriate which have been further reviewed by the applicant's ecologist (CBE Consulting) and corrected as appropriate.
-The biodiversity assessment now uses the DEFRA Biodiversity Metric 3.1. - 5.11.6 The application is supported by a site layout plan but detailing on the landscaping, surface treatments and boundary treatments remains unconfirmed.
-In addition, the site would benefit from a formal boundary treatment to the site frontage to Avenue Road which would provide separation between public and private spaces and would provide screening to the proposed bin storage area to the site frontage.

-- 5.11.7 On that basis, and to secure the appropriate biodiversity net gain measures, it is considered reasonable to impose conditions which require the provision of landscaping, biodiversity net gain measures and boundary treatments. - 5.11.8 Furthermore, the Environmental Health officer has requested that the lighting be designed so as to control glare and overspill onto nearby residential properties.
-It is considered reasonable to impose a condition to confirm the details of proposed lighting at the site. - 5.12.9 Subject to conditions as recommended above the development accords with the requirements of CLP16 and the NPPF.
+The biodiversity assessment now uses the DEFRA Biodiversity Metric 3.1 - 5.11.6 The application is supported by a site layout plan but detailing on the landscaping, surface treatments and boundary treatments remains unconfirmed and is a reserved matter.
+In addition, the site would benefit from a formal boundary treatment to the site frontage to Avenue Road which would provide separation between public and private spaces and would provide screening to the proposed bin storage area to the site frontage. - 5.11.7 On that basis, and to secure the appropriate biodiversity net gain measures, it is considered reasonable to impose conditions which require the provision of landscaping, biodiversity net gain measures and boundary treatments through subsequent reserved matters applications as appropriate. - 5.12.8 Subject to conditions as recommended above the development accords with the requirements of CLP16 and the NPPF.